-I'm Bringing My Dog Everywhere Now, Thanks To This Wild One Carrier
+The Most Stylish Bag I Own Is Now A Wild One Dog Carrier

 One thing that makes this bag extra-special (and Fido-friendly) is the hidden compartment for poop bags that feed out of one end of the bag for easy access.
 Since Miso has Wild One leashes that have matching poop bag holders, I actually used this pocket to feed my headphone cord through.
 (It worked great for this purpose, TBH.)

 At $150 for the carrier and $40 for the pouch, cheaper options are available.
-But for the quality, design, and eco-conscious footprint, I think Wild One's latest have absolutely hit it out of the park.
+But for the quality, design, and eco-conscious footprint, I think Wild One's latest has absolutely hit it out of the park.
 (Miso agrees, BTW.)
 While Miso and I were lucky to get gifted bags to try, I'm already planning on buying these as holiday presents to fellow dog mamas I know — they're that good.

 If you love a deal (and who doesn't?), Wild One has just-launched bundles with the new goods to stretch your coin to the max: There's the Treat Pouch Kit, which gets you the treat pouch plus a bag of treats for just $43 (that's $3 more than the bag à la carte), in addition to collar and harness walk kits that allow your pup to be fully decked-out in Wild One from tip to tail.
 And if you're curious about other Wild One products, shop some of Miso's favorites below.